The Little Prince, Antoine de Saint-Exupery’s children’s classic (for all ages) is about our responsibility to live good lives.

 In addition to being cute and whimsical for children, the relative proportions within the illustrations really help focus the more adult satire.

 This is in part a recounted tale of The Little Prince’s journey from one tiny planet to the next and his interactions with different adults, such as a king, a businessman, a geographer, and a lamplighter.
-Through The Little Prince’s direct and untainted child-like outlook, de Saint-Exupery has a none too subtle dig at the ‘grown-up’ thinking and futility of each’s circumstance.
+Through this character’s direct and untainted child-like outlook, de Saint-Exupery has a none too subtle dig at the ‘grown-up’ thinking and futility of each’s circumstance.

 It is much harder to judge yourself than to judge others.
 If you succeed in judging yourself, it’s because you are a truly wise man.